Steve Drake

 Steve Drake (born April 20, 1954) is a pornographic actor and director.
 He has performed in over 800 films since the 1980s, and was inducted into the XRCO Hall of Fame in 1999.

-Personal life
+Career

 In his autobiography, Jerry Butler referred to Drake as "the Tom Selleck of smut", stating that he had a "solid foundation, a skyscraper with a mustache".
 Jenna Jameson mentioned Drake along with other colleagues when stating that it was "hard not to have intimate feelings about some of the actors I work with...
 How can you do all this stuff with these guys and then feel nothing for them?"